herzuull/TpltonPeck/README.md

 For each template, you must set a configuration.

-`rootURL` String Mandatory : it's the main url for your templates folder.
+`rootURL` {String} Mandatory : it's the main url for your templates folder.
 Can be relative.

-`main` String Mandatory : The main template file, or, the content to format, if `type` is set to `raw`
+`main` {String} Mandatory : The main template file, or, the content to format, if `type` is set to `raw`

-`type` String Mandatory : This value depends of your template files.
+`type` {String} Mandatory : This value depends of your template files.
 You can use either `html`, `text`, or all other file format you want to use.
 You can use `raw` to not use file, but use `main` as the text to format.

-`texts` Object Mandatory : This value is an Object combining key/values.
+`texts` {Object} Mandatory : This value is an Object combining key/values.
 For each key inside the template, it will be replaced by its value. <br />
 Use `%` symbol around your variable name inside your template to use it as a template variable.

 ```